pvnlubenia/MODERN/README.txt

 ==========================================================================================

 Matlab was used to develop the function used here.
 The function ode_to_crn returns the chemical reaction network corresponding to a system of ordinary differential equations (ODEs) with mass action kinetics.
 If the system does not satisfy the Hars-Toth criterion, a message appears stating what needs to be added in a flux.

-The output variable 'ode' allows the user to view the complete system of ODEs with all the species and fluxes listed in the 'species' and 'flux' fields, respectively.
+Furthermore, the output variable 'ode' allows the user to view the complete system of ODEs with all the species and fluxes listed in the 'species' and 'flux' fields, respectively.